bdbch/cordlr-cli/docs/loader.md

 ## Loaders

-A "loader" is a specialized plugin that is responsible for adding all of your other plugins into the system.
-Cordlr comes with a standard default loader, however you can replace it for an extremely customized bot.
+A "loader" is a module responsible for adding all of your plugins into the system.
+Cordlr comes with a default loader, however you can replace it for an extremely customized bot.

 It's important to note that plugins are not compatible between loaders unless they are designed to be.
 A loader can interpret a module however it wants.
-That is why it is recommended to stick with the standard loader for less advanced users, since the majority of plugins are designed for it.
+That is why it is recommended to stick with the standard loader for new users, since the majority of plugins are designed for it.

 ### Setting a loader

 In your config, you will want to add:

 ```js